BackBox Introduces Network Vulnerability Manager

 Device Lifecycle Management

-NVM also includes end-of-life (EOL) data, where available, to help administrators manage the hardware replacement lifecycle.
+BackBox also includes end-of-life (EOL) data, where available, to help administrators manage the hardware replacement lifecycle.

 Seeing is Believing

-Customer or not, we’d love for you to try this new capability out so you can see how simple, yet powerful, a tool it can be to help keep your networks secure.
+Whether you’re a customer or not, we’d love for you to try out this new capability and see how simple yet powerful a tool it can be for keeping your networks secure.
+If you’re a customer, upgrade to version 7.5, look for the Vulnerability Intelligence tab under devices, and click Contact Support.